 The Handbook on Chemicals is an important tool which aims at assisting States Parties in the identification of individual chemicals covered by the three Schedules in the Annex on Chemicals of the Chemical Weapons Convention.

-The Handbook on Chemicals is a part of the Declarations Handbook (Appendix 2 of the Declarations Handbook).
-The Handbook on Chemicals is an important tool which aims at assisting States Parties in the identification of individual chemicals covered by the three Schedules in the Annex on Chemicals of the Chemical Weapons Convention.
+As part of the Declarations Handbook (i.e., Appendix 2), the Handbook on Chemicals (HBC) is an important tool which aims at assisting States Parties in the identification of individual chemicals covered by the three Schedules in the Annex on Chemicals of the Chemical Weapons Convention (hereinafter “scheduled chemicals”).

-The Handbook is updated and revised on a regular basis to incorporate the new scheduled chemicals that States Parties will declare in the future as well as any changes in the identifiers such as Chemical Abstracts Service Registry Numbers (CAS RN) and Harmonized System Codes (HS codes) assigned to scheduled chemicals.
+The HBC is updated and revised on a regular basis to incorporate any new scheduled chemicals that States Parties declare as well as any changes in the identifiers such as the Chemical Abstracts Service Registry Numbers (CAS RN) and Harmonized System Codes (HS codes) assigned to scheduled chemicals.

-Chemical Names have been created in accordance with the ‘Rules for Naming Compounds in the OPCW Central Analytical Database (OCAD)‘ and OPCW Key Codes created (where CAS RN is not available) in accordance with the ‘Guidelines for Assignments of the Chemical Key Codes to the Scheduled Chemicals‘.
+Chemical names in the HBC have been created in accordance with the ‘Rules for Naming Compounds in the OPCW Central Analytical Database (OCAD)‘ and OPCW Keys created (where the CAS RN is not available) in accordance with the ‘Guidelines for Assignment of the Chemical Keys to the Scheduled Chemicals‘.

-The Technical Secretariat encourages States Parties to provide feedback on the Handbook on Chemicals version 2018 by sending your comments and suggestions to the Declarations Branch.
+The Technical Secretariat welcomes States Parties’ feedback, if any, on the 2022 versions of the HBC and OSCD by sending any comments and suggestions to the Declarations Branch.